fengxia41103/myblog/content/thoughts/marketing.md

-problem of today's Chinese expression &mdash; because it lacks the depth of research, or lacks the willingness to convey knowledge, it falls back to use these terms **liberally** as a window dresser so to make it impressive, but actually vague at best, and completely false at worst!
+problem of today's Chinese expression &mdash; because it lacks the depth of research, or lacks the willingness to convey knowledge, it falls back to use these terms **liberally** as a window dresser so to make it impressive, but actually vague at best, and completly false at worst!

 This is cheating.
 This can easily becomes a lie.
 A grand label doesn't